Skill Demand Index

 Very low gap rate — candidates generally have this skill

-The most common pairings are Data Analysis, Analytical skills, E-commerce, B2B SaaS Experience, EStore Growth Strategy.
+The most common pairings are Data Analysis, Digital Marketing, A/B Testing, E-commerce Experience, Google Ads.
 Strengthening these alongside Performance Marketing improves your fit across more positions.

-Top roles: Marketing, Other, Software Engineering.
-Marketing positions have the highest demand at 83% of all Performance Marketing jobs.
+Top roles: Marketing, Other, Data Analysis, Software Engineering.
+Marketing positions have the highest demand at 74% of all Performance Marketing jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.